-Matt Dunn enters his fourth season as an assistant coach with the Northern Arizona men’s basketball staff.
+Matt Dunn enters his fifth season as an assistant coach with the Northern Arizona men’s basketball staff.
 Dunn works primarily with the forwards and centers.

-Dunn’s assistance in 2014-15 helped NAU register a school record 23 wins, including advancing to the championship game of the CollegeInsider.com Postseason Tournament.
+Dunn’s assistance helped NAU register a school record 23 wins, including advancing to the championship game of the CollegeInsider.com Postseason Tournament.
 NAU’s run included a school record four postseason victories.

 In 2013-14, Dunn helped coach forward Max Jacobsen to Big Sky Conference Honorable Mention accolades.
 Jacobsen finished his career with the seventh-best field goal percentage in NAU history at .581.
 Dunn coached center Len Springs into the best shot blocker in the league.
 Springs recorded a Big Sky best 58 blocked shots, which put him tied for third in the NAU single season record book.
 NAU led the league in rebounding defense (29.8) and were second in the conference in rebounding margin (+3.2).

 In Dunn’s first year with the Lumberjacks, Jacobsen finished third in the league in field goal percentage at .594.
 As a team NAU averaged 32.5 rebounds and 2.4 blocks per game.